-A drive through distinctive cultural landscapes along the edge of the North Sea.
-Detours to the boulders and sand dunes provide memorable impressions of ocean and light, lighthouses and cultural monuments.
+A journey through distinctive cultural landscapes and idyllic coastal towns along the North Sea.
+Detours down to pebble beaches and sand dunes provide memorable impressions of ocean and light, lighthouses and cultural monuments.

-Norwegian Scenic Route Jæren is 41 km long and travels between Ogna and Bore.
+Norwegian Scenic Route Jæren is 130 km long and travels between Bore and Flekkefjord.